Solo Travel to India Munnar Kerala

 For me, Munnar was all about sunrises and sunsets.
 I settled into my guesthouse and still had time to stroll out to sunset point, just a few miles from town.

 And then one of the most memorable sunrise hikes I can ever remember, to a nearby mountain (7200 feet/2400 feet), about six hours total.
 When we piled into the jeeps (actually a Tata Motors Sumo Spatio), the air was still and chilled—not a sound in sleepy little Munnar.
-We walked across the above-treeline landscape and an orange slow slowly emerged over the horizon, just above the cloudline that surrounded the neighboring mountains.
+We walked across the above-treeline landscape and an orange glow slowly emerged over the horizon, just above the cloudline that surrounded the neighboring mountains.
 Slowly the sunny sphere edge edged past the clouds, until the orb cast warm sunbeams across the sandy grasses.
 I do not remember the name of the mountain, but it means Shiva’s Head.

 Sunrise often symbolizes a new beginning or a new start, and for me, there was a little bit of that in Munnar.